steve-martin-at-esure/hello_world/CONTRIBUTING.md

 “Hotfix” branches are used to quickly patch production releases.
 This is the only branch that should fork directly off of `master`.
 As soon as the fix is complete, it should be merged into both `master` and `develop` (or the current `release` branch), and `master` should be tagged with an updated version number.

-Hotfixes should still have an assigned story and should progress through the same stages as documented above.
+All Hotfix changes should still have an assigned story and should progress through the same stages as documented above.

 > This approach should only be considered for critical maintenance issues.

-**Best Practices:**

-May branch off: `master`
+##### Best Practices:

+* A Hotfix is branched from `master`.
-Must merge back into: `master` and `develop`
+* Hotfix changes must be merged back into both `master` and `develop`.
-Tag: increment `hotfix` number
+* 'master' should be tagged with an increment `hotfix` number.
-Branch naming convention: `hotfix-*`
+* Branch naming convention: `hotfix-*`

+## Continuous Delivery and Automated Work-flow

+[Add details here on any Continuous Delivery and/or Automated Work-flow processes used by this Digital App]

 ## Recommended Tool Set